-Find out the type and model of LCD panel in your iMac, MacBook, MacBook Pro
+Find Out Type and Model of LCD Panel in an iMac, MacBook, MacBook Pro, etc

-You can find out what the manufacturer, model number, and type of LCD panel you have in your MacBook or MacBook Pro by executing a command in the Terminal.
+You can find out what the manufacturer, model number, and type of LCD panel you have in any of your Macs, including the iMac, MacBook Air, MacBook, or any model MacBook Pro by using a fairly complex looking terminal command.

-Paste the following into a single line in the command line:
+This is the exact command syntax you want to paste into a single line in the command line:

 ioreg -lw0 | grep IODisplayEDID | sed "/[^<]*</s///" | xxd -p -r | strings -6